top of page

 We offer a variety of group programs for people looking to build skills and to generally have fun.
 Our groups are small with a facilitator working with no more than three clients at a time which means you are always busy and included.

 We run after school and Saturday groups for children over 8 years old.
-Many are looking to learn ways to manage specific issues such as anxiety or emotional regulation and ADHD and autism is common.
-Our children's group program is for 75 minutes..
+Many are looking to learn ways to manage specific issues such as anxiety and emotional regulation and ADHD and autism are common.
+Our children's group program is for 75 minutes.

 Safety for our clients, the horses and facilitators is paramount.
 We require all of our participants to have the capacity to follow instructions.
 As most of the sessions are held outdoors in a sand arena our group sessions may not be suitable for people with significant mobility or balance issues.
 Contact us to have a chat about your needs.